 - 1. Proposal for the study to include objectives, methodology, timeline, team credentials and budget. - 2.
 Credentials of the organisation and projects handled. - 3.
 The agency should have relevant thematic experience of working in the social sector (at least 5-6 years), specifically on Sustainable Agriculture Development and expertise in the application of digital tools.
 Experience of working with non-profit organisations and international donors is desirable. - 4.
 The selection of research agency will be done considering the soundness of the technical proposal along with the feasibility of the financial proposal. - 5.
-The costs allowable will be limited to reasonable, allocable, and necessary costs. - 6.
-Interested agency should submit their technical and financial proposal by April 15, 2023 to niti.saxena@smsfoundation.org
+The costs allowable will be limited to reasonable, allocable, and necessary costs. - Interested agency should submit their technical and financial proposal by May 23, 2025 to cs.mehra@smsfoundation.org